yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 Arm CCA platform endorsements are carried in one or more CoMIDs inside a CoRIM.

-The profile attribute in the CoRIM MUST be present and set to the URI `tag:arm.com,2025:cca_platform#1.0.0` as shown in {{ex-cca-platform-profile}}.
+The profile attribute in the CoRIM MUST be present and MUST be the URI `tag:arm.com,2025:cca_platform#1.0.0` as shown in {{ex-cca-platform-profile}}.

 ~~~
 {::include examples/platform-profile.diag}